About the Program

 Introduction to informal graphic procedures and practices as they pertain to print and online media.
 Layout and design typography, mechanical production techniques, and production vocabulary will be an integral part of this course.

-Survey of qualitative and quantitative research methods used to collect and ana lyze data on broadcast, cable and online audiences.
-Course also covers theories to explain how electronic media influence individuals and society.
+Survey of qualitative and quantitative research methods used to collect and analyze data on media audiences.
+Course also covers metrics used by media industries.
 Practice in conducting small-scale audience measurement is included.

 Introduction to electronic editing and development of skills in copy editing, headline writing, picture editing, and newspaper layout.